pypackaging-native/pypackaging-native/docs/background/binary_interface.md

-For completeness, we need to distinguish that here we are not talking about ABI breaks in the compiler infrastructure (in many ways, compilers are less exposed because they using them -- i.e. recompiling -- drastically lessens the exposure to ABI), but rather of ABI breaks in the artifacts produced by them.
+For completeness, we need to distinguish that here we are not talking about ABI breaks in the compiler infrastructure (in many ways, compilers are less exposed because using them -- i.e. recompiling -- drastically lessens the exposure to ABI), but rather of ABI breaks in the artifacts produced by them.

 Generally, compiler authors are almost as reluctant to break ABI as the language